Partners in Safety

 Your safety is BART's top priority.
 BART is one of the safest transit systems in the nation, thanks to uncompromising programs driven in part by the participation of our most important safety partners - our customers.

-Since 1980, BART has invested significantly in safety-related improvements, everything from transit car modifications to escalator upgrades.
+BART invests significantly in safety-related improvements, everything from transit car modifications to escalator upgrades.
 BART contingency plans cover virtually every conceivable emergency and fully integrate the support of local police, fire departments and other emergency agencies, all of which practice emergency responses jointly with BART.

-The planning, training and constant monitoring involved in BART safety programs also includes informing our customers about how BART safety features and policies work, how to avoid hazards and how to become an active partner in ensuring your own safety.
+BART safety also includes informing our customers about how BART safety features and policies work, how to avoid hazards and how to become an active partner in ensuring your own safety.

 This "BART Safety Guide" is designed to provide you with an overview of a variety of critical safety rules, practical tips and procedures to follow while riding on BART.
 Being informed plays an important role in being safe.